cedar-policy/cedar-docs/docs/schema.md

 ```
 If you then send an `Employee` entity as the principal in an authorization request, you could evaluate the attributes of that principal by using syntax similar to this example: `principal.age`.

 Note that definitions of types appearing in `commonTypes` cannot refer to one another.
-For example, if both `name` and `Person` from the above example were in the same `commonTypes` section, I could not change `Person`'s define to refer to objects of type `name`.
+For example, if both `name` and `Person` from the above example were in the same `commonTypes` section, you could not change `Person`'s define to refer to objects of type `name`.

 ## Example schema<a name="schema-examples"></a>